 First, God will do anything to have us in His life forever.
-He paid the highest possible cost for our rescue-the life of His only Son (remember John rescue-the life of His only Son (remember John 3:16).
+He paid the highest possible cost for our When you were dead in your transpressions and the uncircumcision of your flesh.
+He made you alive together with Him, having forgiven us all our transgressions, having canceled out the certificate of debt consisting of decrees against us, which was hostile to us: and He has taken it out of the way, having nailed it to the cross. -Colossians 2:13-14 rescue-the life of His only Son (remember John 3:16).
 No matter what, He always wants us close.
 God's grace has seated us with Him and with Jesus in heavenly places (Ephesians 2:4-6).
 Grace has taken care of our eternity-forever changing our condition from sinners to saints, from lost to rescued, from dead to alive.